A Day in the Life of a Disgraceful Commander in Chief

 And Ryan is looking down right now, you know that, and he’s very happy because I think he just broke a record.

 What was especially fascinating about this passage is that Trump never mentions Yemen, the war-torn country where the operation occurred.
 Similarly, he omits the noncombatants, including children, who needlessly died (of course).
-According to Trump, all that Americans are supposed to know about this discreet military operation is that an American sailor was killed during it.
+According to Trump, all that Americans are supposed to know about this discrete military operation is that an American sailor was killed during it.
 Questions about the quality and timeliness of the underlying intelligence, the preparations and logistical support, or whether the expected benefits were worth the strategic risks are apparently unworthy of consideration.
 And, recalling Trump’s comments from earlier that day, none of this was the president’s fault, since “they” (“the generals”) “lost” Owens.

 It’s also worth considering Trump’s decision to quote directly from something that Secretary of Defense James Mattis allegedly told him moments prior to the speech.
 First, it’s noteworthy that Trump refers to him as “General Mattis,” even though he is actually a civilian official who has not been a general officer since March 2013.
 Trump has consistently referred to advisors and cabinet members by their former military titles as a way to literally shield criticisms of his policies behind someone else’s uniform.
 Second, since Mattis — again according to Trump’s claims — should be held responsible for “losing” Owens, why would he now trust his assessment of any vital intelligence collected?
 Moreover, if Trump considers him at fault, why hasn’t Mattis been disciplined?